-- two or more undertakings, previously independent of one another, merge; - one or more individuals who already control one or more undertakings, or one or more undertakings, acquire direct or indirect control of the whole or part of one or more other undertakings; or - the acquisition of part of an undertaking, although not involving the acquisition of a corporate legal entity, involves the acquisition of assets that constitute a business to which a turnover can be attributed, and for the purposes of this paragraph 'assets' includes goodwill.
+- two or more undertakings, previously independent of one another, merge: - one or more individuals who already control one or more undertakings, or one or more undertakings, acquire direct or indirect control of the whole or part of one or more other undertakings; or - the acquisition of part of an undertaking, although not involving the acquisition of a corporate legal entity, involves the acquisition of assets that constitute a business to which a turnover can be attributed, and for the purposes of this paragraph, 'assets' includes goodwill.

-The concept of 'undertakings involved in the merger or acquisition' is broadly equivalent to the concept of 'undertakings concerned' under Council Regulation (EC) No. 139/2004 (the EUMR).
+The concept of 'undertakings involved in the merger or acquisition' is broadly equivalent to the concept of 'undertakings concerned' under Council Regulation (EC) No. 139/2004 (EUMR).

 Mergers and acquisitions (mergers) that meet the turnover thresholds set out in section 18(1) of the Act are subject to mandatory notification to the CCPC.
-Where these requirements are not met, mergers may still be notified to the CCPC on a voluntary basis under section 18(3) of the Act (see further the response to question 5 below for turnover thresholds and voluntary notification).
+Where these requirements are not met, mergers may still be notified to the CCPC on a voluntary basis under section 18(3) of the Act.

-There are different thresholds, which apply to media mergers under the Act (see further the response to question 8 below).
+There are different thresholds that apply to media mergers under the Act.